 16.6 Should Force Majeure circumstances arise, as defined in Paragraph 16.1, the Party wishing to claim Force Majeure as a justification for nonperformance of its obligation under the Contact must notify the other Party in writing forthwith, upon occurrence of such circumstances, and produce adequate evidence thereof, certified by competent authorities of the related country.

-16.7 Should the Party affected have neglected to notify the other Party within 72 hours from the moment when it had learnt on such circumstances and produce evidence, certified by the competent authorities, such Party shall have no right to claim for Force Majeure.
+16.7 Should the Party affected have neglected to notify the other Party within one week from the moment when it had learnt on such circumstances and produce evidence, certified by the competent authorities, such Party shall have no right to claim for Force Majeure.

 16.8 If Force Majeure circumstances arise, as defined in present Paragraph 16.1, and if the affected Party has fulfilled its obligations under this Paragraph 16.2 and 16.3, then: